 the colors of the veil of the temple, and very appropriate for

 Verse 3: "They came up to him, saying, "Hail, King of the Jews!" and struck him with their hands."

-Hail is sarcasm taken from the customary way of greeting the Roman emperor as in "Hail Caesar!"
+Again, and again, the soldiers mocked Jesus.
+Hail is sarcasm taken from the customary way of greeting the Roman emperor, as in, "Hail Caesar!"

 Verse 4: "Pilate went out again and said to them, "See, I am bringing him out to you that you may know that I find no guilt in him."

 Pilate confronted the Jews in an attempt to release